 As mentioned above, Canberra serviced apartments are right in the CBD and it was a short stroll to the museums and landmarks.
-You can even start your day with few laps in the indoor heated pool, gym session, or sauna!
+You can even start your day with a few laps in the indoor heated pool, gym session, or sauna!
 Hence, I recommend staying there for ease of exploring.
 Just remember entry to most of the city’s major attractions is free and you can even do Canberra one day tour.

 2. Visit the Floriade Festival

 For this one, you will have to time it right which means it only runs between September and October.
 Floriade is a flower and entertainment festival that runs annually in Canberra’s Commonwealth Park featuring extensive displays of flowers with integrated sculptures and other artistic features.
 I remember enjoying this festival on a chilly night so, don’t forget to check the weather before you go and pack accordingly.
-Solo itinerary to Canberra would be fun only when you are dressed suitably to the weather!
+A solo itinerary to Canberra would be fun only when you are dressed suitably for the weather!

 3. See the Canberra Balloon Spectacular

 This is another must-see in the solo itinerary to Canberra.
 This balloon festival used to be called the Canberra Balloon Festival.
-It is an annual hot air balloon festival that takes place at the lawns of the old Parliament House in Canberra.
+It is an annual hot air balloon festival that takes place on the lawns of the old Parliament House in Canberra.
 Balloons will start inflating at approximately 6.30 am and will be expected to launch at around 7 am, so make sure you get up early to see this amazing site.
 You can also buy breakfast in the morning from a variety of vendors or bring your own picnic.

 Alternatively, you can also take a hot air balloon flight over Australia’s capital for the best view of Canberra.